weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

 [sockshop screenshot]

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-kubernetes-a-set-up-a-kubernetes-cluster-a-name-view-cloud-a-viewing-the-result-in-weave-cloud"><a name="view-cloud"></a>Viewing the Result in Weave Cloud</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-a-kubernetes-cluster-viewing-the-result-in-weave-cloud">Viewing the Result in Weave Cloud</h3>

 You can also view the result in Weave Cloud and also watch all of the pods as they join the cluster.

 [weave cloud screenshot]

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-kubernetes-a-set-up-a-kubernetes-cluster-a-name-load-test-cluster-a-run-the-load-test-on-the-cluster"><a name="load-test-cluster"></a>Run the Load Test on the Cluster</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-a-kubernetes-cluster-run-the-load-test-on-the-cluster">Run the Load Test on the Cluster</h3>

 After the Sock Shop has completely deployed onto the cluster, run the same load test as you did on your laptop and then view the results in Weave Cloud.